Samsung wins court case against Apple because it's "not as cool"

 The two companies are waging legal battles in about 10 countries, accusing each other of patent infringement as they vie for supremacy in the mobile device market.

-Samsung welcomed the British High Court judgment, which it said affirmed its own intellectual property rights while respecting those of other companies.
+Samsung welcomed the British High Court judgement, which it said affirmed its own intellectual property rights while respecting those of other companies.

 "Should Apple continue to make excessive legal claims in other countries based on such generic designs, innovation in the industry could be harmed and consumer choice unduly limited," Samsung said in a statement.

-Apple said it had no comment on Monday's judgment, but it reiterated its view on the South Korean company's designs.
+Apple said it had no comment on Monday's judgement, but it reiterated its view on the South Korean company's designs.

 "It's no coincidence that Samsung's latest products look a lot like the iPhone and iPad, from the shape of the hardware to the user interface and even the packaging," the company said.